akfite/ReferenceFrame3d/README.md

 ```
 <img src="./assets/04_twoframes.png"/>

-Notice how we are plotting the same local-frame vector in both cases, but by parenting to each frame's `hgtransform`, it gets automatically moved to the correct position in the world frame.
+Notice how we are plotting the same local-frame vector in both cases, but by parenting to each reference frame's `hgtransform`, it gets automatically moved to the correct position in the world frame.
 Any changes made to a `ReferenceFrame3d` will be automatically reflected in the axes (the `hgtransform` is kept in sync with the object state).
 For example:

 ```matlab
 world.translate([0.5 0.5 0.25])